Response strengths of open systems at exceptional points: Examples

 where the sign of the square root labels the two vectors.
 Hence, the change of the eigenstates under perturbation is small if the backscattering coefficient is large.
 That means a large backscattering coefficient stabilizes the state, in the sense that is more robust against, e.g., fabrication tolerances.
 This can be of relevance for unidirectional lasing~\cite{POL16} and orbital angular momentum lasing~\cite{MZS16} based on an EP.

 The limiting case $A_0\to 0$ is a second-order DP.
 Here, the eigenstate response strength $\rcb$ diverges.
-This is analogue to the divergences in perturbation theory in quantum mechanics, which can be cured by degenerate-state perturbation theory.
+This is analog to the divergences in perturbation theory in quantum mechanics, which can be cured by degenerate-state perturbation theory.

 The Green's function~(\ref{eq:GFdef}) of the unperturbed Hamiltonian~(\ref{eq:H0EP}) can be calculated without effort (see also Ref.~\cite{KhW20})

 which is in accordance with the general expansion~(\ref{eq:Heiss}).
 Obviously, if $A_0 \neq 0$ and $\ev$ approaches $\evEP$ the second term on the RHS is the dominant one.
 This fact has been exploited in Secs.~\ref{sec:RP} and \ref{sec:dynamic} when we discussed the response to perturbations and the dynamic response.
 However, for the intensity response to harmonic excitations in Sec.~\ref{sec:rtoe} the energy $\ev = \hbar\pf$ is real-valued and therefore can approach $\evEP$ only in the special case $\imagc{\evEP} = 0$.
 In the case $\imagc{\evEP} \leq 0$ the closed approach is for $\hbar\pf = \realc{\evEP}$, i.e., on resonance.
 In this case, Eq.~(\ref{eq:GFasym1}) can be written as